 \subsection{Introduction}

-Stars form in groups in Giant Molecular Clouds (GMCs) \citep{shu_1987, lada_2003}.
-Simulations indicate that these clouds are well-mixed because of turbulent mixing \citep{feng_2014}, and this implies that stars in clusters are chemically homogeneous at birth.
-However, core-collapse (Type II) supernovae can enrich the intracloud medium over timescales of a few Myr.
+Stars form in groups in giant molecular clouds (GMCs) \citep{shu_1987, lada_2003}.
+Simulations indicate that these clouds are well mixed because of turbulent mixing \citep{feng_2014}, and this implies that stars in clusters are chemically homogeneous at birth.
+However, core-collapse (Type II) supernovae can enrich the intracloud medium over timescales of a few million years.
 These enrichment timescales are comparable to those of star-formation, which likely causes variations in birth chemistry.
 Beyond birth chemistry, the chemical composition of stars evolves due to stellar atmospheric processes such as deep, convective mixing and atomic diffusion.

-Several studies on the chemical abundances of open and globular clusters suggest homogeneity \citep{de_silva_2006, de_silva_2007a, de_silva_2007b, reddy_2012, ting_2012chem, bovy_2016}.
+Several studies on the chemical abundances of open and globular clusters suggest homogeneity \citep[e.g.,][]{de_silva_2006, de_silva_2007b, de_silva_2007a, reddy_2012, ting_2012chem, bovy_2016, poovelil_2020}.
 In addition, \cite{kos_2020} demonstrate that the Orion complex, a nearby star-forming region, is chemically homogeneous, which suggests that core-collapse supernovae from the old clusters did not pollute the young clusters.
 However, many studies have found contradictory results.
 Observations show that globular clusters have significant dispersion in their light element abundances \citep{briley_1996, carretta_2009, meszaros_2015}.
 Abundances of main-sequence and turnoff stars in metal-poor globular clusters show a lack of homogeneity \citep{korn_2007, lind_2008, nordlander_2012}.
 Some studies have found significant inhomogeneities in M67 member stars and attributed them to stellar evolution, particularly atomic diffusion \citep{onehag_2014, liu_2019, souto_2019}.

 The above stated disagreements are difficult to resolve due to instrumental effects and theoretical systematic biases in spectroscopic analyses.
 As described in Section \ref{sec:dim_spec}, FPCA can tackle such issues with spectral data.
-Using the low-dimensional space of FPCs, we can accurately and efficiently infer surface abundances of stars in M67 and constrain the chemical homogeneity in the cluster.
+Using the low-dimensional space of FPCs, we can accurately and efficiently infer surface abundances of stars in M67, and constrain the chemical homogeneity in the cluster.